rpeszek/my-blogs/thoughts.markdown

 * The problem with most programs is that somebody else wrote them.

-* Ideal programming language would make good programs easy and bad programs hard.
+* Ideal programming language would make writing good programs easy and bad programs hard.
   Haskell comes close, except for its support of literal strings.
 You can easily do a lot of bad with literal strings.

 * Java Streams have a very interesting take on referential transparency.